remblock/REMChain-Remote-Snapshots/README.md

 #IMPORTANT PLEASE READ

 If you wish to retain a historical API, be warned, this solution will DELETE any previous block data as at the moment I do not offer blocks.log files to go with the snapshot.
-This may be covered in a future improvement to this solution.
+This will be covered in a future improvement to this solution.
 ---
 This readme is split into two parts.
 1)  Taking a snapshot i.e. what i do to upload them to my webserver for you to be able to download them.